 The Center for Autism and Related Disabilities at USF (CARD) is funded by the Florida Legislature through the Florida Department of Education and all services are provided free of charge.
 However, resources are limited and CARD relies on private support for a variety of services and programs not covered by state funding.

 This fund supports the ongoing operating expenses of CARD-USF.
 Through the generous donations and pledges of the CARD Development Advisory Board members and friends of CARD, the Autism Endowment Fund was established in 2009.

 This fund is for graduate students in their last year of study, pursuing a major in CFS and can be awarded for up to two semesters.

 Children's Mental Health Network Scholarship

-This fund will provide scholarships to Master’s students in the College of Behavioral and Community Sciences in the Department of Child and Family Studies.
+This fund (#530062) provides scholarships to Master’s students in the College of Behavioral and Community Sciences/Department of Child and Family Studies.
 All students who wish to apply must submit a 500 word essay explaining their interest in their chosen field, and what their plans are following graduation.
 Students selected will complete 6 credit hours of field experience in their last semester in the CABH program.

 Child and Family Studies Fund (#530013)

 To help address the growing number of children needing mental, social, and behavioral support, CFS conducts numerous research, training and service efforts each year relating to a variety of areas, including; child welfare reform, developmental disabilities, early childhood, mental health disparities, suicide prevention, school-based mental health services, transition to adulthood, and trauma recovery.